mjwestcott/fennel/docs/guide.rst

 2. Return values (if results storage is enabled) must be JSON-serialisable.
 3. Processing order is not guaranteed (if you want to ensure all events for a given key are processed in-order look for stream processors based on Kafka).
-4. Tasks are will processed at least once (we acknowledge the underlying messages when a task returns without an exception, so any failures before then will happen again when retried).
+4. Tasks will be processed at least once (we acknowledge the underlying messages when a task returns without an exception, so any failures before then will happen again when retried).